 Toddler is an age of wonder, humor and meltdowns over gloves and noodles.
 In fact, toddler is an age where if you don’t or can’t find the humor in all the little things that can go wrong in a day you will end up crying in the corner before breakfast is over.
-Thankfully enough of us have survived the toddler years that we can lend wisdom and humor to the generation below us, when you think that almost everyone in this world, from Ralph Waldo Emerson to Johnny Depp has had to deal with toddlers it makes them a sort of universal and unifying force.
+Thankfully, enough of us have survived the toddler years that we can lend wisdom and humor to the generation below us.
+And when you think that almost everyone in this world, from Ralph Waldo Emerson to Johnny Depp, has had to deal with toddlers, it makes them a sort of universal and unifying force.

 Imagine staring down a blender full of berries and knowing you have to start it without the lid.
-That's pretty much how I feel every time I have to take my toddler out amongst the general public — you know it's going to be terrible, but you don't really have a choice.
+That’s pretty much how I feel every time I have to take my toddler out in public — you know it’s going to be terrible, but you don’t really have a choice.

 Mine also always seem to smell like cookies, which isn’t terrible, but it makes me wonder if they’re working with a secret stash I don’t know about.

 Which is why I don’t clean my house.
 I’ll have my entire life to have a clean and organized house.
 Now is not that time.
 Realizing this has saved me years of sanity.

 7. Johnny Depp